Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-9/_posts/2001-04-01-creating-jQuery-plugin.md

     }(jQuery));
 ```

-However, what this means is that we can do something like this now:
+What this means is that we can do something like this now:

 ```html
 <!DOCTYPE html>